-UCS offers individual counseling for LGBT students (and all students) designed to assist with the coming-out process.
+UCS offers individual counseling for LGBT students, and all students, designed to assist with the coming-out process.
 Counseling services can connect students to couples counseling services in the community for same-gender and different-gender couples.
 In addition, this office provides staff support for events such as National Coming Out Day and sponsors an annual pizza party, welcoming graduate and professional students to the University.
 The event, held in August, allows students to meet faculty, staff, and students who are LGBT and allies.
 To schedule an appointment or for emergencies, call 216.368.5872.

 Services are provided to students of Case Western Reserve, the Cleveland Institute of Art, the Cleveland Institute of Music, and the Ohio College of Podiatric Medicine.
 There is no charge for any visit for a registered student at Case Western Reserve, CIA, CIM, and OCPM.
 Even if you didn't take the Case Student Medical Plan, you can still see us without charge.
 To schedule an appointment, call 216.368.4539; and we will arrange a convenient time for you to be seen.
 If you have an emergency problem, we will work you in the same day.
 For emergency problems after normal business hours, call 216.368.2450; and follow the instructions on the message.